technoweenie/twitter-node/README.md

 ## Getting started

-It's early days for `node-twitter`, so I'm going to assume a fair amount of knowledge for the moment.
+It's early days for node-twitter, so I'm going to assume a fair amount of knowledge for the moment.
 Better documentation to come as we head towards a stable release.

 ### Setup API (stable)